I'm a San Francisco-based freelance writer and blogger with nearly 10 years of writing experience behind me.

-The Best Snakes to Have as a Pet
+The Best Snake to Have as a Pet

 There are many different snakes that are safe to have as pets.
 The decision about which one to get will depend on a few different factors.
 Before choosing a pet snake, take the following things into consideration:

-- Size.
-Some people want small snakes than can stay in little terrariums.
+- Size: Some people want small snakes that can stay in little terrariums.
 Others want big snakes that they can carry wrapped around their shoulders.

-- Typical age.
-Do you want to get a snake that's going to live for the next fifty years or are you interested in one that's going to last about two decades?
+- Typical age: Do you want to get a snake that's going to live for the next 50 years or are you interested in one that's going to last about two decades?

-- Corn snake.
 This is the most common type of snake that people tend to get as pets if they don't know a whole lot about taking care of a snake.
 That's because this snake is considered to be the most domesticated of snakes.
 It's an easy breed to care for and it acclimates to a variety of climates so it's the kind of snake that you can get even if you only plan to learn the bare minimum about taking care of your snake.
-They average about five feet in length so they're long-ish but they're thin snakes so they aren't necessarily "big".
-They come in a wide range of colors so you should be able to find one that you like.
+They average about five feet in length, so they're long-ish but they're thin snakes; they aren't necessarily "big."
+They come in a wide range of colors, so you should be able to find one that you like.

-- Ball python.
 Those people who are seeking to get a big fat snake probably have something like a python in mind.
 It's about five feet long but it's a fat snake and is the kind of animal you'd wrap around your shoulders and take for a walk.
 In terms of the fat snakes, the ball python is considered the best for people who are getting their first snake.
-The only downside to this snake is that it requires more attention than the other ones on the list because of a tendency to refuse food for long periods of time which causes it to get ill.
-This isn't a major problem but does mean you need to watch it during feeding time.
+The only downside to this snake is that it requires more attention than the other ones on the list because of a tendency to refuse food for long periods of time, which causes it to get ill.
+This isn't a major problem, but it does mean you need to watch it during feeding time.

 These snakes (which all usually live between 20 and 40 years) aren't by any means the only snakes that you can keep as pets.
 However, learning to care for a pet snake takes a little bit of effort in comparison with more common pets.
 Because of this, you should start off with one of these easy pet snakes and see how you like being a snake owner before moving on to the tougher species.